The Silent Service: Video games

 Silent Service, released by SystemSoft Alpha, May 12, 2000.

 Silent Service 2, released by SystemSoft Alpha, October 14, 2005.

-Live-action
+Live-action adaptations

-A live-action film adaptation was announced on January 25, 2023.
-The film is directed by Kohei Yoshino, with scripts written by Hikaru Takai, and Shinzō Matsuhashi and Takao Osawa serving as producers.
-Osawa will also play the lead role as Shiro Kaieda.
-The film was released by Toho and premiered in Japanese theaters on September 29, 2023, and was streamed on Amazon Prime Video as 8-part web series on February 9, 2024.
+A live-action adaptation was announced on January 25, 2023.
+It is directed by Kohei Yoshino, with scripts written by Hikaru Takai, and Shinzō Matsuhashi and Takao Osawa serving as producers.
+Osawa played the lead role as Shiro Kaieda.
+The adaptation was released by Toho and premiered in Japanese theaters on September 29, 2023, and began streaming on Amazon Prime Video as an eight-part web series on February 9, 2024.

+A second film, The Silent Service: The Battle of Arctic Ocean (沈黙の艦隊 北極海大海戦, Chinmoku no Kantai Hokkyoku-kai dai Kaisen), premiered in Japanese theaters on September 26, 2025.
+It began streaming internationally on Prime Video on March 20, 2026, as the first and only episode of the second season of the web series.
+A sequel series was announced on March 19, 2026, with filming having already begun.
+According to star and producer Takao Osawa, this sequel series will adapt the entire story of the manga until the end.

 Reception

 The Silent Service won the 14th Kodansha Manga Award in the General manga category in 1990.
 The first 29 volumes sold over 22 million copies.
 It has sold over 25 million copies.

 Some international readers and viewers were uncomfortable with the storyline.
 There were many arguments among international critics that the series promoted the idea of militarism.
 The manga was discussed in the Japanese Diet and was popular with the Self-Defense Force.